HuaweiDatacomm/ansible-gen/README.md

 - Python: Python2/Python3(greater than python2.7 is preferred)

-- Ansible(optional): ansible 2.6 or later and lower than 2.10
+- Ansible(optional): ansible 2.6 or later and lower than 2.10, greater than 2.10 is under development.

 - Ne-ansible-plugin: see [https://github.com/HuaweiDatacomm/ne-ansible-plugin](https://github.com/HuaweiDatacomm/ne-ansible-plugin)